The Best Scone Recipe I’ve Ever Made

 Here in California we don’t have clotted cream at the grocery store (I think they have it in Canada??), and it’s kind of a long process to make your own (I will post a recipe someday!)
 So my quick fix is adding chunks of cream cheese coated in sugar to my scones.
 It’s so good!
 You could even try doing half cream cheese, half blueberry.
 That would be delicious.

 Use a pizza cutter or sharp knife to slice your circle in half, then each half into 3 triangles.
-Place on a baking sheet and freeze for 30 minutes!

 Look at how thick it is!
 Can you see the layers?
 You get that by not over working your dough.

+Freeze for 30 minutes.
 This freezing step is really, really important.
 Super cold butter going into a screaming hot oven is what makes your scone tender and flaky instead of tough and dry.

 Scone recipe mix-in ideas